OpenGVLab/ChartAst/Readme.md

 sh accessory/demo/start.sh
 ```

+## Note
+- We update the paper, primarily making updates to the model, correcting some errors in the article, and providing more detailed explanations.

 ## Concat
 if you have any questions about this work, you can email Fanqing Meng using mengfanqing33@gmail.com